jameshughes89/cs102/src/site/labs/heaps/heaps.rst

     * ``rightChildOf``
     * ``swap``

 #.
-Test your heap to see if you have it working properly.
+Test the heap to see if it is working properly

+    * Simply create an instance of the ``MinHeap`` and use the implemented methods to check correctness
-    * You do not need to write full unit tests for the purpose of this lab
+    * For the purpose of the lab, do not worry about writing full unit tests

 Kattis Problems
 ===============

-Recommended Kattis Problems (don't worry, you don’t need to do all of them or anything):

 #. https://open.kattis.com/problems/quadrant
 #. https://open.kattis.com/problems/judgingmoose